-The software part of the TOE consists of the cryptographic RSA-, EC- and the SHA-2 libraries and the supporting Toolbox and Base libraries.
-If RSA or EC or Toolbox or combinations hereof are part of the shipment, automatically the Base library is included.
-The Base library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.
+The software part of the TOE consists of the cryptographic libraries RSA and EC, the Toolbox and Base library.
+If RSA or EC or Toolbox is part of the shipment, the Base Library is automatically included.
+The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.

-Part of the evaluation are the RSA straight operations with key length from 1024 Bits to 2048 Bits, and the RSA CRT operations with key lengths of 1024 Bits to 4096 Bits.
-Note that key lengths below 1024 Bits are not included in the certificate.
+Part of the evaluation are the RSA straight operations with key lengths from 1024 bits to 2048 bits, and the RSA CRT operations with key lengths of 1024 bits to 4096 bits.
+Note that key lengths below 1024 bits are not included in the certificate.

-The Flash Loader is a firmware located in the user-ROM and allowing downloading the user software or parts of it to the EEPROM flash memory.
+The Flash Loader is a firmware located in the user-ROM and allowing downloading the user software or parts of it to the EEPROM memory.
 After completion of the download the Flash Loader can be permanently deactivated by the user.

-For more details please refer to the Security Target [6], chapter 1.2 and 2.2.2.
+For more details please refer to the Security Target Lite [7], chapter 1.2 and 2.2.2.